Home » GMP » Lux or Light intensity standards in pharma industry

 Criteria for measurement of light intensity:

 Lux meter shall be used above one-meter height from ground level.
 For its measurement, select a minimum of five locations inside the room and calculate the average of readings taken to determine the intensity of room light.
-The light intensity is not to be less than 500 Lux for the production area and 300 for Dispensing and sampling area.
+The light intensity is not to be less than 500 Lux for the production area and 300 for the Dispensing and sampling area.

 CFR-211.44 states “Adequate lighting shall be provided in all areas”.